bloom-tech-learning/beatlesm/curriculum/challenges/03-front-end-development-libraries/react/01-create-a-simple-jsx-element.md

----
-id: 587d7dbc367417b2b2512bb1
-title: Create a Simple JSX Element
+# Create a Simple JSX ElementPassed
-challengeType: 6
-forumTopicId: 301390
-dashedName: create-a-simple-jsx-element
----

-# --description--

 React is an Open Source view library created and maintained by Facebook.
 It's a great tool to render the User Interface (UI) of modern web applications.